MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-linux-install.md

 1. Install as root: `sudo su`

-2. Set the location of the packages using this example syntax for SLES11: `rpm -Uvh https://packages.microsoft.com/sles/11/prod/microsoft-mlserver-all-9.2.1.rpm`
+2. Set the location of the package repo using this example syntax for SLES11: `rpm -Uvh https://packages.microsoft.com/sles/11/prod/microsoft-mlserver-all-9.2.1.rpm`

-3. Verify the mlserver.list configuration file exists: `ls -la /etc/apt/sources.list.d/`
+3. As a verification step, check whether the mlserver.list configuration file exists: `ls -la /etc/apt/sources.list.d/`

 4. Install the server: `zypper install microsoft-mlserver-all-9.2.1`